Publishing academic books

 This talk by Rupert Gatti explains in detail how your book can ‘be more’ through an Open Access publishing model.
 Do you agree with him that Open Access publishing can improve research methodology?

 Let’s explore what an Open Access Book works.
-Take a look at this book published by Open Book Publishers and try to answer the following questions.
+Take a look at this book published by Open Book Publishers and explore the data about how this book has been used to try to answer the following questions.

 To find the answers, scroll to the bottom of this page.